 Przewalski Horse Explored

-Przewalski’s Horse is a horse breed that is struggling to survive.
+Przewalski’s Horse is a truly wild horse that is struggling to survive.
 Several preserves around the globe keep the horse breed to increase the population.
 This helps to promote the horse and keep it away from the “extinct” status.
 Przewalski’s Horses are wild equines that look for forage and water supply on their own.

 This is a fascinating horse breed that is easily recognized.
 Przewalski Horses are dun equines with brown short upstand mane and long tail.
 They have a white muzzle and belly.
 Zebra stripes on the legs are very attractive.
-Preservations are working hard to reintroduce the breed to their natural habitat in Mongolia.
+Preservations are working hard to reintroduce the breed to its natural habitat in Mongolia.